Lethal Weapon

 Lethal Weapon is a 1987 American action thriller film directed by Richard Donner and written by Shane Black.
 Starring Mel Gibson and Danny Glover, the film follows two mismatched LAPD detectives—Martin Riggs (Gibson), a volatile former Special Forces soldier struggling with suicidal impulses after his wife's death, and Roger Murtaugh (Glover), a seasoned homicide sergeant and devoted family man—who are partnered to investigate a young woman's apparent suicide during the Christmas season.
 The supporting cast includes Gary Busey, Tom Atkins, Darlene Love, and Mitchell Ryan.

 Conceived by then-unknown screenwriter Shane Black as a contemporary urban Western exploring trauma, masculinity, and moral decay in Los Angeles, the film underwent extensive development under producer Joel Silver and was shaped by Donner's emphasis on character dynamics and gallows humor.
-Black's script, among the highest-selling spec scripts of the 1980s, helped redefine the buddy cop genre.
+Black's script, among the highest-selling speculative scripts of the 1980s, helped redefine the buddy cop genre.

-Released theatrically in the United States on March 6, 1987, by Warner Bros., Lethal Weapon was both a critical and commercial success, grossing over $120 million worldwide against a $15 million budget and earning an Academy Award nomination for Best Sound.
-Its success established Gibson and Glover as major stars and solidified Donner's reputation for high-energy, character-driven action filmmaking.
+Released theatrically in the United States on March 6, 1987, by Warner Bros., Lethal Weapon was both a critical and commercial success, grossing 120.1 million worldwide against a $15 million budget and earning an Academy Award nomination for Best Sound.
+Its success established Gibson and Glover as major stars and solidified Donner's reputation for high-energy, character-driven, action filmmaking.

 Lethal Weapon spawned a media franchise that includes three sequels, beginning with Lethal Weapon 2 (1989), and a television adaptation.

 Plot

-Following the recent death of his wife, LAPD narcotics Sergeant Martin Riggs, a former Special Forces soldier, has become suicidal and erratic.
-Despite the protests of police therapist Stephanie Woods, Captain Ed Murphy believes Riggs is faking his psychosis to be forcibly retired with a generous pension, and partners him with fellow war veteran and seasoned Homicide Sergeant Roger Murtaugh.
-Riggs and Murtaugh do not get along well as Murtaugh is initially dismissive of Riggs's mental state, but he is soon convinced Riggs is genuinely suicidal.
+Following the recent death of his wife, Los Angeles Police Department (LAPD) narcotics Sergeant Martin Riggs, a former Special Forces soldier, has become suicidal and erratic.
+Despite the protests of police therapist Stephanie Woods, Captain Ed Murphy believes that Riggs is faking his psychosis to be forcibly retired with a generous pension and partners him with fellow war veteran and seasoned Homicide Sergeant Roger Murtaugh.
+Riggs and Murtaugh do not get along well, as Murtaugh is initially dismissive of Riggs's mental state, but he is soon convinced that Riggs is genuinely suicidal.

 During the Christmas season, Murtaugh is contacted by his former Vietnam War comrade, Michael Hunsaker, ostensibly to rescue his daughter Amanda from a life of drugs and pornography.
-However, before they can meet, Amanda jumps to her death from an apartment balcony.
-An autopsy later reveals she was poisoned with tainted drugs, indicating she would have died even if she had not jumped.
+Before they can meet, though, Amanda jumps to her death from an apartment balcony.
+An autopsy later reveals that she was poisoned with tainted drugs, indicating that she would have died even if she had not jumped.
 Riggs and Murtaugh attempt to question Amanda's pimp, but are ambushed after finding cocaine on the premises, forcing Riggs to kill the pimp to save Murtaugh.
-Their final lead is Dixie, a prostitute who witnessed Amanda's death, and who the pair believe have poisoned her.
-Dixie's home explodes as they arrive and her corpse is later recovered.
-Riggs locates components of a mercury switch explosive among the debris, a specialty explosive he recalls being used by CIA mercenaries in the war.
-The bomber was witnessed by neighborhood children, who noticed he had an elite special forces tattoo similar to Riggs's.
+Their final lead is Dixie, a prostitute who witnessed Amanda's death, and whom the pair believes has poisoned her.
+Dixie's home explodes as they arrive, and her corpse is later recovered.
+Riggs locates components of a mercury switch explosive among the debris, a specialty explosive he recalls being used by Central Intelligence Agency (CIA) mercenaries in the war.
+The bomber was witnessed by neighborhood children, who noticed that he had an elite Special Forces tattoo similar to Riggs'.